philmetzger/productsup/README.md

 - Remove unused files.
 I have left useSort with tests just as an example :)
 - Add some cursor rules and instruction files as I go to help Cursor better understand how I like to structure my code
 - Add eslint and prettier for more automated clean code
-- I would generally convert this to a Next.JS project as it would allow me to easily add api endpoints amoung other things

 ### AI assistance